 Western Wisconsin Transmission Connection

-Proposal will add a new 345-kV transmission line connecting new and existing substations.
+Proposal will add a new 345-kV transmission line connecting new and existing substations

 Regional projects will work together

-Re-using existing infrastructure corridors key to project development
+Re-using existing infrastructure corridors

 As much as possible, Xcel Energy expects to propose using existing transmission line corridors to lessen the impact of the new infrastructure on landowners and communities.
 In some cases, we will replace existing ‘single circuit’ transmission lines with new ‘double-circuit’ poles that include the existing and new transmission lines.